Those Freak Adrenaline Things

 Dean's gaze narrowed.
-The volley of books and housewares had stopped once the bookshelf had fallen, but Muriel was probably just enjoying the show.
+The volley of books and housewares had stopped once the bookcase had fallen, but Muriel was probably just enjoying the show.
 Now that she'd lost her chance at her fellow psychic's company, her displeasure was clear in the dropping temperature and rising electrical charge in the room.

 Dean looked around, calculating.
 "Sorry, Sammy, got some unfinished business here."
 He let Sam keep his hand a few seconds longer, but used the other one to roll his brother into his own body, wrapped an arm around him, and tugged Sam along the floor.
-There, clear of the path of any more potential bookshelf collapses, he pulled out the box of salt tucked into his jacket and twisted and bent to pour out a ring of salt around Sam.
+There, clear of the path of any more potential bookcase collapses, he pulled out the box of salt tucked into his jacket and twisted and bent to pour out a ring of salt around Sam.

 Sam sounded rough, in pain and weak.
 But the one word still made Dean smile.
 He took the moment to lean in, brushing a hand through Sam's hair.
 "Good thing we salted you so she wouldn't choke you, huh?"